ethereum/ethereum-org-website/src/content/developers/docs/intro-to-ethereum/index.md

 ## What is Ethereum? {#what-is-ethereum}

 Ethereum is a blockchain with a computer embedded in it.
-It serves as the foundation for building apps and organizations in a decentralized, permissionless, censorship resistant way.
+It is the foundation for building apps and organizations in a decentralized, permissionless, censorship-resistant way.

 In the Ethereum universe, there is a single, canonical computer (called the Ethereum Virtual Machine, or EVM) whose state everyone on the Ethereum network agrees on.
 Everyone who participates in the Ethereum network (every Ethereum node) keeps a copy of the state of this computer.
 Additionally, any participant can broadcast a request for this computer to perform arbitrary computation.
 Whenever such a request is broadcast, other participants on the network verify, validate, and carry out ("execute") the computation.
 This execution causes a state change in the EVM, which is committed and propagated throughout the entire network.